Skip to main content

 }

-is a handy way to start your Slack app server.
-It allows developers to build a Slack app backend service by writing only a main method that initializes App
+bolt-socket-mode is a handy way to start your Socket Mode app.
+It allows developers to build a Slack app backend service by writing only a main method initializes App and establishes a WebSocket connection to the Socket Mode servers.

-The following build settings should be working as-is.
+The following build settings should work as-is.
 Put it in the root directory of your project.

 plugins {